MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/deploy/microsoft-dynamics-365-server-xml-configuration-file.md

  \<licenseKey>XXXXX-XXXXX-XXXXX-XXXXX-XXXXX\</licenseKey>

 > [!NOTE]
 >  If you purchase [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)] through a Microsoft Volume Licensing program, the product key is provided in the license.txt file.
-The license.txt file is included in the Dynamics 365 for Customer Engagement installation files.
+The license.txt file is included in the Dynamics 365 Customer Engagement (on-premises) installation files.

  **\<WebsiteUrl Create="true"/"false" port="TCPportnumber">path\</WebsiteUrl>**
  Specifies the website to be used for the application.
 Use **Create="true"** to create a new  website and leave the value between the element tags blank.
 Use **port**="*TCPportnumber*", where *TCPportnumber* is a valid and available [!INCLUDE[pn_TCP](../includes/pn-tcp.md)] port number, to specify the port for connecting to the  application.
 If left blank, the port number that will be used is 5555.